 For lions, voluntourism trips often do more harm than good

+For lions, voluntourism trips often do more harm than good.
 August 10th is World Lion Day, and in honor of these beautiful big cats, Earth.com takes a look at how a misleading trend known as voluntourism can actually help the lion hunting industry.

 For many animal lovers, traveling to South Africa to help hand-raise lion cubs may sound like a dream come true, but these voluntourism trips are often more nefarious than they sound.
 Captive breeding facilities, which breed lions for the canned hunting industry, can disguise themselves as animal sanctuaries in order to lure in volunteers and tourists.